 {\em Flexoelectricity.} In general, the gradient coupling between a strain $\varepsilon$ and a polar mode $P$ can be written as

-where $f$ is the flexoelectric coupling coefficient \cite{Yudin13,Wang19,sge}.
+where $f$ is the flexoelectric coupling coefficient \cite{Yudin13,Wang19,Stengel16}.
 This expression is typically discussed in conjunction with the standard Landau-Ginzburg-Devonshire free energy of a ferroelectric, which in its simplest form contains the homogeneous Landau potential, $E_{\rm hom}(P) = AP^2 / 2 + BP^4 /4$, the correlation energy, $E_{\rm corr}(P) = G (\partial P/\partial x)^2 / 2$, and the elastic energy $E_{\rm elas}(\varepsilon) = C \varepsilon^2 / 2$ \cite{Yudin13}.
 A strong flexoelectric coupling may trigger a transition to a modulated phase if the following criterion is satisfied, \cite{Axe70,Tagantsev13}

 where $G^*$ is the renormalized correlation coefficient after imposing the stationary condition on the strain \cite{Yudin13}.
 Whenever Eq.~(\ref{Eq:CriterionFlexo}) holds, domain walls can spontaneously form, making the homogeneous ferroelectric phase unstable; thus, $G^*$ can be regarded as a useful indicator of the proximity to the unstable regime.
-To check whether Eq.~(\ref{Eq:CriterionFlexo}) is satisfied (or close to satisfaction, as suggested in Ref.~\citenum{Tagantsev13}) in PZO, we extract the relevant material parameters from first principles via a perturbative expansion of the energy around the cubic phase with respect to \emph{both} phonon mode amplitudes and wave vectors \cite{Royo19} (see Supplemental Material 1 \cite{SM} for details).
-We compute the full dependence of the anisotropic gradient coefficient on the modulation direction, $\hat{\bf q}$, and compare the calculated $G^*(\hat{\bf q})$ with the available results on other well-known perovskites, such as BaTiO$_3$ \cite{Zabalo21} and SrTiO$_3$ \cite{sge,Schiaffino17}.
-Interestingly, we find (Supplemental Material 5 \cite{SM}) that in PZO $G^*({\hat{\bf q}})$ has an absolute minimum for $\hat{\bf q}= \langle110\rangle$, which nicely matches the modulation direction of the dipoles in the $Pbam$ phase.
-Moreover, $G^*(\langle110\rangle)$ in PZO is significantly smaller than the minimum value of $G^*({\hat{\bf q}})$ in SrTiO$_3$ and BaTiO$_3$, which occurs at $\hat{\bf q}= \langle100\rangle$ in both materials.
-However, $G^*({\langle110\rangle})$ is still positive, even if small; this means that, based on Eq.~(\ref{Eq:CriterionFlexo}), a modulated state cannot form spontaneously in PZO due to flexoelectricity alone.
+To check whether Eq.~(\ref{Eq:CriterionFlexo}) is satisfied in PZO, we extract the relevant modulation-direction-dependent material parameters from first principles via a perturbative expansion of the energy around the cubic phase with respect to \emph{both} phonon mode amplitudes and wave vector $\hat{\bf q}$ \cite{Royo19} (see Supplemental Material 1 \cite{SM} for details) and obtain the full anisotropic $G^*(\hat{\bf q})$ dependence.
+We find the absolute minimum of $G^*(\hat{\bf q})$ at $\hat{\bf q}=\langle110\rangle$, 82\% smaller than its maximum at $\hat{\bf q}=\langle100\rangle$, which matches well the modulation direction of the observed $Pbam$ structure.
+However, though $G^*$ is significantly smaller than in other well-known perovskites such as BaTiO$_3$ and SrTiO$_3$ \cite{SM}, it is still positive -- meaning that a modulated state cannot form spontaneously in PZO due to flexoelectricity alone.